RobertDeSonier/RoBlog/_posts/WIP.md

  1. Then sit back and watch it work.

 Any conflicts will appear as git rebases your branch, so you can solve them on the commit where the conflict occurs.

+## PS:

+There will still be cases where a merge is better than a rebase (eg. There are so many conflicts, it would be easier to solve them all in one merge commit).

+I believe a good rule of thumb is, rebase first and use merge as a back up for when the rebase gets too much to handle.